agateau/clyde/README.md

 ### Installing Clyde

-To get started, you need to download the Clyde binary yourself: Clyde can update itself, but it needs to be installed manually first.
+To get started, you need to download the Clyde binary yourself.
+Clyde can update itself, but it needs to be installed manually first.
 You can either:

-- ~Get an archive from the [releases page](http://github.com/agateau/clyde/releases)~ (no release yet)
+- Get an archive from the [releases page](http://github.com/agateau/clyde/releases).

-- Get a master build from <https://builds.agateau.com/clyde>.
+- Get a main build from <https://builds.agateau.com/clyde>.

 - Build it yourself.
-Clyde is written in Rust, so if you have the Rust toolchain installed, then you can clone its source code and install it with `clyde install --path .`.
+Clyde is written in Rust, so if you have the Rust tool-chain installed, then you can clone its source code and install it with `clyde install --path .`.

 Next, make sure these tools are installed: